QzanY/XDP-Firewall/README.md

 The user-space program listens for incoming instructions on 127.0.0.1:8080.
 When you add or remove a rule, the GUI application sends a message to 127.0.0.1:8080 with send_text_to_localhost function using Python's socket library.\
 The message format is as follows:
 ### Adding Rule
-#### ADD-<index>-srcmac-dstmac-ethertype-srcip-dstip-protocol-srcport-dstport
+#### ADD-index-srcmac-dstmac-ethertype-srcip-dstip-protocol-srcport-dstport
-index: The index of the rule on the array.
-Check Windox.add_rule function for how indexing works.
+index: The index of the rule on the array of rules.
+Check Windox.add_rule function for how indexing works.\
-srcmac: The source MAC address of the packet.
+srcmac: The source MAC address of the packet.\
-dstmac: The destination MAC address of the packet.
+dstmac: The destination MAC address of the packet.\
 ethertype: The etherType of the packet.
 Currently you can only write IPV4 and IPV6 protocols.
-Other protocols are not supported.
+Other protocols are not supported.\
-srcip: The source of IP address of the packet.
+srcip: The source of IP address of the packet.\
-dstip: The destination IP address of the packet.
+dstip: The destination IP address of the packet.\
 protocol: The L4 protocol of the packet.
-Currently only TCP,UDP and ICMP protocols are supported.
+Currently only TCP,UDP and ICMP protocols are supported.\
-srcport: The source port of the packet.
+srcport: The source port of the packet.\
-dstport: The destination port of the packet.
+dstport: The destination port of the packet.\

 ### Removing Rule
-#### DEL-<index>
+#### DEL-index
-Here <index> represents the index of the rule on the array of Rules.
-Check
+index: The index of the rule on the array of rules.
+Check Window.add_rule function for how indexing works.\